If you’ve been hurt in an accident because of someone else’s negligence, you may have many questions that need to be answered.

 Determining which party was at fault in a personal injury case is the foundation for any injury lawsuit.
-It is the job of the injury lawyer to build a case which argues that a person or group acted in such a way that it resulted in damages to the victim.
+It is the job of the injury lawyer to build a case that argues that a person or group acted in such a way that it resulted in damages to the victim.

 But just any kind of behavior which results in damages to another does not entail that an injury claim can be made; the concept that is used in courts is that of negligence.
 A defendant in a personal injury lawsuit will be accused of having acted negligently and therefore caused damages to another.